MicrosoftDocs/cpp-docs/docs/sanitizers/asan-runtime.md

 ## Function interception

-Interception is achieved through **many hot-patching techniques**, [these techniques are best documented within the source code itself.](https://github.com/llvm/llvm-project/blob/1a2eaebc09c6a200f93b8beb37130c8b8aab3934/compiler-rt/lib/interception/interception_win.cpp#L11)
+Interception is achieved through many hot-patching techniques, [these techniques are best documented within the source code itself.](https://github.com/llvm/llvm-project/blob/1a2eaebc09c6a200f93b8beb37130c8b8aab3934/compiler-rt/lib/interception/interception_win.cpp#L11)

 The runtime libraries intercept many common memory management and memory manipulation functions.
 [A complete list of intercepted functions is available below.](#AddressSanitizer-list-of-intercepted-functions-(Windows)) The allocation interceptors manage metadata and shadow bytes related to each allocation call.
 Every time a CRT function like malloc() or delete() are called, the interceptors set specific values in the AddressSanitizer shadow-memory region to indicate whether those heap locations are currently accessible and what are the bounds of the allocation are.
 These shadow bytes allow the compiler-generated checks of the [shadow-bytes](./asan-shadowbytes.md) to determine whether a load or store is valid.